 The link leads to the

 tarantool/tarantoolrepository.
-For any other projects on GitHub select «Issues» - «New issue».
+To leave feedback for our other projects on GitHub, select «Issues» > «New issue.»

-If this communication channel is inconvenient for you or there is simply no Telegram, you can leave your comment on tarantool.io.
+If Telegram is inconvenient for you or simply isn’t working, you can leave your comment on tarantool.io.
 Fill out the form at the bottom of the site and leave your email.
-We read each request and respond to them usually within 2 days.
+We read every request and respond to them usually within 2 days.

 There are many ways to contribute to Tarantool:

-- Q&A – Share your acknowledgments at Stack Overflow with tag #tarantool.
+- Q&A: Share your experience on Stack Overflow with the #tarantool tag.

-- Spread the word – Share your accomplishments in social media using the
+- Spread the word: Share your accomplishments on social media using the

-Tarantool has a large ecosystem of tools around the product itself.
+Tarantool has a large ecosystem of tools.
+We divide the ecosystem into four large blocks: